THIS IS TENT

 THE SELECTION PROCESS

-A shortlist of applicants will be invited to interview with Program Director Tanya Rintoul, on May 21, 22, 23 on Zoom.
+A shortlist of applicants was invited to interview with Program Director Tanya Rintoul, on May 21, 22, 23 on Zoom.

-Applications will be assessed by the Program Director on an individual basis, and with a view towards assembling a cohort who share some common goals while encompassing a diversity of perspectives, disciplines and experiences.
+Applications were assessed by the Program Director on an individual basis, and with a view towards assembling a cohort who share some common goals while encompassing a diversity of perspectives, disciplines and experiences.

 Questions?
 Please email Tanya (she/her), Education Programs Coordinator, at tanya@fringetoronto.com with any questions.